asb219/evaluate-SOC-models/README.md

 Topsoil data from [ISRaD](https://soilradiocarbon.org) [^6] used for model evaluation:

-* <sup>14</sup>C content of bulk soil
+* C content of bulk soil
-* <sup>14</sup>C content of particulate organic matter (POM, "light" density fraction)
+* C content of particulate organic matter (POM, "light" density fraction)
-* <sup>14</sup>C content of mineral-associated organic matter (MAOM, "heavy" density fraction)
+* C content of mineral-associated organic matter (MAOM, "heavy" density fraction)
-* SOC stocks
-* Contribution of POM to SOC stocks
-* Contribution of MAOM to SOC stocks
+* SOC stocks and contributions of POM and MAOM to SOC stocks

 The main performance metrics are the root mean squared error and mean bias of model predictions with respect to the observed data from ISRaD.

+**Associated manuscript**:
-**Associated manuscript**: Brunmayr, A. S., Hagedorn, F., Moreno Duborgel, M., Minich, L. I., and Graven, H. D. (in review, 2024).
-Radiocarbon analysis reveals underestimation of soil organic carbon persistence in new-generation soil models. _Geosci.
+Brunmayr, A. S., Hagedorn, F., Moreno Duborgel, M., Minich, L. I., and Graven, H. D. (in review, 2024).
+Radiocarbon analysis reveals underestimation of soil organic carbon persistence in new-generation soil models.
+_Geosci.
 Model Dev.
 Discuss._ [preprint].
 DOI: [10.5194/gmd-2023-242](https://doi.org/10.5194/gmd-2023-242).

 [^1]: Abramoff, R. Z., et al. (2022).
 Improved global-scale predictions of soil carbon stocks with Millennial Version 2.